 As stated by ACOTE, the occupational therapy assistant standards state a Level II FW experience can be completed in a setting where no occupational therapy services exist, a plan will be developed for the provision of occupational therapy services and supervision by a currently licensed or otherwise regulated occupational therapist or occupational assistant with a least three years' full-time or its equivalent of professional experience.
 Supervision must include a minimum of 8 hours of direct supervision each week of the FW experience.
 An occupational therapy supervisor must be available, via a variety of contact measures, to the student during all working hours.
-An on-site supervisor designee of another must be assigned while the occupational therapy supervisor is off site.
-The supervision of the student should be direct and then decrease to less direct supervision as appropriate for the setting, the severity of the client's condition, and the ability of the student.
+An on-site supervision of the student should be direct and then decrease to less direct supervision as appropriate for the setting, the severity of the client's condition, and the ability of the student.

 Central Penn College oversees that the student does not receive supervision at a Level II FW site/facility where there is not an occupational therapist or occupational therapy assistant on site.
 Before the student is placed in a facility where there is not an occupational therapist or occupational therapy assistant on site, a written supervision plan, including objectives, will be formulated.
 A copy of the plan will be placed in the facility file.
 Supervision may include, but is not limited to, Central Penn College paying an Occupational Therapist a stipend for providing the supervision to the student, supervision via video-teleconferencing, etc. If adequate supervision cannot be provided, the student will be placed within another facility where the supervision can be provided.
 The student will be supervised by an occupational therapist or occupational therapy assistant who has a minimum of 1 year full-time practice experience subsequent to initial certification and is adequately prepared to serve as a FWE.
-The supervising therapist may be engaged by the FW site or by the educational program.
-To enhance student supervision, the AOTA Fieldwork Experience Assessment Tool (FEAT) form and/or a copy of the NBCOT OTA/OTR Self-Assessment Resource Tool may be included in the student's fieldwork packet.
+The supervision, the AOTA Fieldwork Experience Assessment Tool (FEAT) form and/or a copy of the NBCOT OTA/OTR Self-Assessment Resource Tool may be included in the student's fieldwork packet.